Clancey/SimpleCharts/README.md

-# Microcharts
+# SimpleCharts

-This is a HardForm from Microcharts.
+This is a HardForm from [Microcharts](https://github.com/aloisdeniel/Microcharts).

 I have plans on making this super easy to use in Xamarin and Xamarin.Forms which will require a lot of major changes.

-**Microcharts** is an extremely simple charting library for a wide range of platforms (see *Compatibility* section below), with shared code and rendering for all of them!
+**SimpleCharts** is an extremely simple charting library for a wide range of platforms (see *Compatibility* section below), with shared code and rendering for all of them!

 ## Gallery